- Some people may need a visa to visit, work or study in London.

 Non-EEA family members of an EEA or Swiss citizen:

 - You can use the same documents to enter the UK until at least 2021.
 Find further information on documentation requirements.

 Visit the UK Visas and Immigration website for the latest details.

 Do I need a visa to study in London?

 Some people may need a visa to study in London.
-Further details on student visas are available from the UK Border agency website.
-For information on studying in London, visit the official London university guide website, Study London.
+Further details on student visas are available from the UK Visas and Immigration website.